 - Submit the completed application to SCWA via mail, email, or fax.
 Applications will be processed as they are received until all funds are reserved.

-- Upon receipt of the application, SCWA staff will call or email applicant to schedule a pre-inspection visit.
+- Upon receipt of the application, SCWA staff will call or email applicant to schedule next steps.

 - Remove the lawn area and install your project according to the program Landscaping Requirements listed in the Terms and Conditions within 120 days.